 The car accident attorneys at Northern Plains Justice help victims get the compensation they rightfully deserve.
 We know what evidence to look for after a crash and what it takes to win.
 Whether you were hurt by a reckless driver heading to Mount Rushmore or Badlands National Park or a distracted driver in Sioux Falls, we can help.

-Some of the many types of car accidents we handle at Northern Plains Justice include:
+Some of the many types of car accidents our personal injury attorneys handle at Northern Plains Justice include:

-One of the first things we will do when we accept your case is to determine the cause of the accident.
+One of the first things our car accident attorneys will do when we accept your case is to determine the cause of the accident.
 Some reasons drivers can be held financially responsible include:

 What You Should Do After a Car Accident